 With a one-man show, the challenge is keeping the audience’s full attention.
 Dwayne Morgan knows just how to give you enough to keep you in the palm of his hand.

-Grade 8 continues till July 11 in Toronto.
+Grade 8 continues until July 11 in Toronto.